OpenFAST/openfast/docs/source/install/index.rst

 **OpenFAST CMake options**

-CMake has a large number of configuration variables avaiable.
-Here is a good resource for useful CMake variables: `GitLab CMake variables <https://gitlab.kitware.com/cmake/community/wikis/doc/cmake/Useful-Variables>`_.
+CMake has a large number of general configuration variables available.
+A good resource for useful CMake variables is at this link: `GitLab CMake variables <https://gitlab.kitware.com/cmake/community/wikis/doc/cmake/Useful-Variables>`_.
 The `CMake API documentation <https://cmake.org/cmake/help/latest/>`_ is also helpful for searching through variables and determining the resulting action.
 Note that the CMake process should be well understood before